 - Violeau, D., Leroy, A. (2014) On the maximum time step in weakly compressible SPH, J. Comput.
 Phys 256:388-415

 The Libersky Prize

 The Libersky Prize is awarded at every SPHERIC Workshop for the best work by a student, based on their presentations and papers, as judged by the Scientific Committee.
 All students who present at the Workshop are considered for the award, which is named in honour of Prof. Larry Libersky, one of the pioneers of SPH in engineering.
 Below are the previous recipients of the Prize, all of whom achieved significant advances in SPH.
-Students can nominate their work for the Prize when they submit their final papers.

 2008: Ruairi Nestor

 2012: Terrence Tricco